marxin/texi2rst-generated/sphinx/gccint/target-macros/run-time-target-specification.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: run-time target specification, predefined macros, target specifications

 .. _run-time-target:

-.. index:: run-time target specification

-.. index:: predefined macros

-.. index:: target specifications

 Run-time Target Specification
 *****************************